Post

 Eventlet removal - Gazpacho status

-Bah, it was a long time.
+Bah, it’s been a long time.
 I published my last update 10 months ago.
 I’m sorry.
 It was not the plan.
-But as any real plan, mine was also died soon after meeting the enemy, Time.
+But like any real plan, mine also died soon after meeting the enemy.
+Time.

-Due to the size of the time gap to cover I won’t try to make this as a chronological update, but rather a status report focusing where we are at the end of the Gazpacho release.
+Due to the size of the time gap to cover, I won’t try to make this a chronological update, but rather a status report focusing on where we are at the end of the Gazpacho release.
 Then, I will tell some selected stories from the past one and a half cycles to show not just the result but a bit of the journey as well.

 Nova’s Eventlet status at Gazpacho (2026.1) release

 One can say that we are almost done.
 (I love famous last words.)
-If I look at it in a certain angle and from a great distance then sure, we are almost done.
-You can take the Gazpacho release, configure your services to run with native threading and boom, no more Eventlet in you nova deployment… Almost
+If I look at it from a certain angle and from a great distance then sure, we are almost done.
+You can take the Gazpacho release, configure your services to run with native threading and boom, no more Eventlet in your nova deployment… Almost

-The nova-conductor and nova-compute still runs with Eventlet by default as this is our first release where these services gained the capability to run without Eventlet.
-Still you can follow our guide and switch them to native threading.
+The nova-conductor and nova-compute still run with Eventlet by default as this is our first release where these services gained the capability to run without Eventlet.
+Still, you can follow our guide and switch them to native threading.
 Please do that in pre-production first.
 Especially nova-compute can cause surprises, so we ask for caution and we are eager for your feedback.

 And last, our console proxies are only working with Eventlet at the time of Gazpacho.
-There is work underway to change that, but the release deadline hit before we can finish it.
+There is work underway to change that, but the release deadline hit before we could finish it.

-We are also doing testing in multiple fronts.
-Our nova-next CI job runs all services, that supports it, in native threading mode and the tempest results are green and stable.
+We are also doing testing on multiple fronts.
+Our nova-next CI job runs all services that support it in native threading mode and the tempest results are green and stable.
 We also added a job, nova-alt-configuration that keeps testing all our services with the deprecated Eventlet support.
-The rest of the CI jobs using each service’s default mode during testing.
+The rest of the CI jobs use each service’s default mode during testing.
 This includes the jobs run by other OpenStack projects.
 This means that as of Gazpacho the greater OpenStack project already gates with native threaded nova-api, nova-metadata, and nova-scheduler without apparent issues.
 We are planning to change our default concurrency mode to native threading for nova-conductor and nova-compute too early in the Hibiscus cycle.

-At the end of the Flamingo release we made nice progress about scale testing our APIs and the nova-scheduler in the upstream gate with Rally, but this work was the one that needed to stop in Gazpacho to make room for the translation on nova-compute.
-Never the less we have some guidance how to scale these services in native threading mode in our doc.
+At the end of the Flamingo release we made nice progress about scale testing our APIs and the nova-scheduler in the upstream gate with Rally, but this work was the one that needed to stop in Gazpacho to make room for the work on nova-compute.
+Nevertheless we have some guidance on how to scale these services in native threading mode in our doc.

 The numbers